core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 In order to address these limitations, KUDOS can be run in its stateless no-FS mode, as defined in the following.
 This allows two peers to achieve the same results as when running KUDOS in FS mode (see {{ssec-derive-ctx}}), with the difference that no forward secrecy is achieved and no state information is required to be dynamically written in non-volatile memory.

-From a practical point of view, the two modes differ as to what exact OSCORE Master Secret and Master Salt are used as part of the OSCORE Security Context CTX\_OLD provided as input to the updateCtx() function (see {{ssec-update-function}}).
+From a practical point of view, the two modes differ as to what exact OSCORE Master Secret and Master Salt are used as part of the OSCORE Security Context provided as input to the updateCtx() function (see {{ssec-update-function}}).

 If either or both peers are not able to write in non-volatile memory the OSCORE Master Secret and OSCORE Master Salt from the newly derived Security Context CTX\_NEW, then the two peers have to run KUDOS in no-FS mode.